Lviv, Ukraine December 2017

 The first bread was made in the family kitchen, in the beginning even in the kitchen of their parents or relatives as they did not have their own apartment.
 Then they rented a basement without running water or electricity.
 One big improvisation that forced them to make very long days especially as they accepted sudden big orders that needed to be finished under time pressure.

-Uljana designed the house style and logo of Sam Smak (just taste) and created new and tasty new bread variations aswell as unconventiontional pastry.
+Uljana designed the house style and logo of Sam Smak (just taste) and created new and tasty new bread variations as well as unconventional pastry.

 “Quality is key for us.
 We use only pure ingredients, no conservation agents are added and taste is everything as their name of our business says.”

-There are still many challenges and opportunities: they want to open a flag ship store with coffee corner in the centre, a webshop and the bakery needs more and better equipment.
+There are still many challenges and opportunities: they want to open a flagship store with coffee corner in the center, a webshop and the bakery needs more and better equipment.
 Credit is difficult to obtain.
-There are some limited possibilities from a state start up fund but the interest is 20%.
-The mother dough procedure needs tightly controlled temperature and a super clean environment so they had to lend some money to upgrade the windows in their bakery.
+There are some limited possibilities from a state start-up fund but the interest is 20%.
+The mother dough procedure needs a tightly controlled temperature and a super clean environment so they had to lend some money to upgrade the windows in their bakery.

-Their biggest fear is to loose their business and to be forced to be a “worker” again and resume their previous lives with many jobs and little perspective.
+Their biggest fear is to lose their business and to be forced to be a “worker” again and resume their previous lives with many jobs and little perspective.
 When leaving his charming couple I buy a poppy seed roll and a bread with lemon taste and poppy seeds.
-Of course I get a present: a freshly backed bread with tomato.
+Of course, I get a present: a freshly baked bread with tomato.